 A BackgroundPosition property enables you to position the loading image in the loading panel (Top, TopRight, TopLeft, CenterLeft, Center, CenterRight, BottomLeft, Bottom, BottomRight, None).
 The default value is Center.

-Loading Panel's Show and Hide methods can be explicitly called on the client.
-This allows you to update controls according to some condition and display a loading panel over the control that will be updated (Show the panel in OnRequestStart, hide it in OnResponseEnd).
-Review this topic for more info.
+You can explicitly call the loading panel's Show and Hide methods on the client.
+This allows you to update controls according to some condition and display a loading panel over the control that will be updated (Use the OnRequestStart client-side event handler to show the panel, hide the panel using the OnResponseEnd client-side event handler).
+You can review this topic for more info.